 Most students will need a cosigner to qualify for a private student loan, and that’s especially true for international students.
 Most lenders require students to be USA citizens or permanent residents to qualify for a loan, and the applicant also has to meet their credit and income requirements.

-As an international student, finding a lender willing to lend to you can be difficult, and most lenders that allow international students to take out loans will require they have a cosigner that is a citizen or permanent resident of the USA with good to excellent credit and meets their income requirements.
+As an international student, finding a lender willing to lend to you can be difficult, and most lenders offering international student loans require the student to have a cosigner who is a citizen or permanent resident of the U.S.

 Adding a cosigner to your international student loan application can improve your chances of loan approval, but there are some major drawbacks: